jlangch/venice/doc/readme/repl-sandbox.md

 # Sandbox with the REPL

+Please read the [Sandbox Overview](sandbox.md) first.

-The initial REPL sandbox accepts all Java calls and Venice functions without any restrictions
+In a REPL the sandbox is initially turned off and the REPL accepts all Java calls and Venice functions without any restrictions

 ```
 venice> !sandbox status